 To dive deeper into the data, read the executive report: Retail’s 2021 Holiday Season Outlook.

-Retailers Have Safety Protocols Mastered; Get Ready to Mask Up
+Retailers Have Safety Protocols Controlled; Get Ready to Mask Up

 Preparing for the holiday shopping season, retailers are bolstering contactless systems and safeguards (81%) and putting managers in charge of enforcing store safety policies.
 Nearly all retailers think that customers — if given the choice — prefer to shop with as little contact as possible (88%) and expect in-store fulfilment will be even more popular this holiday season than in 2020 (90%).